DerryKyre/hyper-warrior/README.md

 NOT COMPATIBLE WITH NGSP, PR, SP...

-YOU NEED MY TERA-SHARED-STATE MOD FOR THIS TO WORK!!
+YOU NEED "gh.c/salchyy/shared-tera-state" MOD FOR THIS TO WORK..!
 (Still need it)

 Command: wui -> open mod UI (Works)